YahooArchive/keyshop/README.markdown

 - Add sanitized test data.
 - Clean up and release the API conformance-test driver (which would then, effectively, be an implementation of a client in Python)
-- Add directions on how to use, dangerously.